What's the timetable?

 The depth of the harbour mouth channel, where the turbines will be located, is an

-surrounding the mouth protects the project from oceanic waves.
+sandbar surrounding the mouth protects the project from oceanic waves.

 Harbour